EdCharbeneau/BlazorSize/readme.md

 ## Add the MediaQueryList

 Add a MediaQueryList to your application's main layout or root.
-The MediaQueryList is responsponsible for communicating with all MediaQuery components in your app.
+The MediaQueryList is responsible for communicating with all MediaQuery components in your app.
 The MediaQueryList component will consolidate redundant media queries and manage resources so that unused event listeners are disposed of properly.

 ```razor
 <MediaQueryList>